yashPundhir/authentication-system/src/notes/steps.md

   - 2nd line will allow express to perform url encoding on the data sent via the url

 - after this, install `mongoose` to the project and connect DB.

+> till here, basic boilerplate code for a express project is done